NickyThreeNames/blog_settings/content/pages/portfolio.md

 ### Flask and D3 Powered Web App

 While working on some of the above projects, I became more interested on how to host some basic applications online.
 I found this [tutorial](https://realpython.com/blog/python/web-development-with-flask-fetching-data-with-requests/#deploying) at [Real Python](https://realpython.com/) and decided to give it a try.
-The app creates a bubble chart with D3.js.
+The app creates a bubble chart with D3.js based on stock prices and volume.
 This has been a great tutorial, but I had some trouble deploying the app until I switched to Heroku for hosting.
 Live version is [here](http://stocksncm.herokuapp.com/) and  Github repo is [here](https://github.com/NickyThreeNames/stocksD3).

 ### Targeting Dashboard